 I knew that I wanted to be able to reclaim this part of my life I had given up in my recovery and healing journey.
 I wanted to live a life where I was not afraid of the gym.
 So just like I did with my other triggers I started introducing it back into my life.
 I wrote all about that experience here.

-What I am hoping to convey by sharing this story and my beliefs about recovery is that you get to write the rules of your recovery and your life.
-You have the choice to believe in the possibility of total recovery and work for making it a reality for you.
+What I am hoping to convey by sharing this story, my mindset, and my beliefs about recovery is that you get to write the rules of your recovery and your life.
+You have the choice to believe in the possibility of complete recovery and work on making it a reality for you.
 It is up to you.

 All I ask you to do is think about it.
 Think about what you want your life to be like, what you want to choose to believe is possible.
 Think about the beliefs you currently have, where they came from, and if they are aligned with the person you want to be and the life you want to live.